groue/GRDBObjc/README.md

 Yet some FMDB features have not yet been ported to GRDBObjc.
 This includes support for custom SQL functions, for example.

-Finally, some FMDB features are simply unavailable.
-For example, GRDBObjc won't let you create a naked FMDatabase.
-To access the database, you must use a FMDatabaseQueue.

-We'll list all FMDB methods below.
-Each of them will be either:

-- Available with full compatibility
-- Available with compatiblity warning ([pull requests](https://github.com/groue/GRDBObjc/pulls) are welcome)
-- Not available yet  ([pull requests](https://github.com/groue/GRDBObjc/pulls) are welcome)
-- Not available and replaced with another method
-- Not available and requiring GRDB modifications ([discussion](https://github.com/groue/GRDBObjc/issues) is welcome)
-- Not available without any hope for eventual support

 Jump to the class you're interested into:

 - [FMDatabase](#fmdatabase)